 As a general rule, you should be able to hold a conversation as you exercise when pregnant.
-If you were not active before you got pregnant, do not suddenly take up strenuous exercise.
-Start gradually, listen to your body and your baby and adapt if necessary.
-Begin with no more than 15 minutes of continuous exercise, 3 times a week.
-Increase this gradually to daily 30-minute sessions.
+If you were not active before you become pregnant, you should not suddenly take up strenuous exercise.
+Instead, you should start gradually, listening to your body and your baby, and adapt intensity if and when necessary.
+Begin with no more than 15 minutes of continuous exercise, 3 times a week, and increase this gradually to daily 30-minute sessions.

 We have curated our favourite activities that can still be completed from home, while self-isolating or social distancing.

-1. Walking - Walking can be a wonderful, safe, low-intensity activity for mums-to-be.
-It's a great way to get the activity you need during pregnancy and can be completed with the rest of your family, while respecting social distancing guidelines.
+1. Walking - Walking is a wonderful, safe, low-intensity activity for mums and mums-to-be.
+It's a great way to get the activity you need during pregnancy and it can involve the rest of your family, while respecting social distancing guidelines.
 Brisk walking, for just 10 minutes, can count towards your 150 active minutes.

 2. Housework and gardening - Did you know that activities such as vacuuming, cutting the grass & hanging the washing actually count towards your physical activity minutes?
 Try to avoid the midday sun and be sure to drink plenty of water and other fluids (whatever the weather).

-3. Pelvic Floors - Your pelvic floor is incredibly important in pregnancy, so it's a good idea to keep it strong.
+3. Pelvic Floors - Your pelvic floor is incredibly important in pregnancy, so it's a good idea to keep it strong, whether you are pregnant, postpartum, or planning for a baby.
 The pelvic floor is made up of layers of muscle which stretch from the front of your pubic bone to the end of your backbone, supporting your bladder, bowel, and uterus like a hammock.
 Try this pregnancy pelvic floor workout from Juanita Steel.

 1. Pelvic Tilt - Pelvic tilts are designed to strengthen your lower back and abdominal muscles.
 They are often recommended as a way for a pregnant woman to ease lower back pain later on in pregnancy, as weight gain begins to increase.
 Plus, the exercise is also thought to encourage proper posture, so doing it now could mean you keep problems at bay which may occur further down the line.